regmeg/http-pagerank-anim/README.md

 # js_animation
-animations presentation project for the Topics in Computer Science MSc module.
+animated browser presentation project for the Topics in Computer Science MSc module.